Swift Response 2021: Who needs a lift

-An 11th Air Assault Brigade infantry member of the Royal Netherlands army gives a thumbs-up in front of an American flag while loadmasters secure anti-tank vehicles in a C-130J Super Hercules aircraft during Swift Response 2021 at Mihai Kogălniceanu Air Base, Romania, May 10, 2021.
-Swift Response 21 is a joint exercise designed to build readiness and interoperability between the U.S. and NATO allies.
+Crew members from the 37th Airlift Squadron prepare for lightweight anti-tank vehicles and personnel during Swift Response 2021 at Mihai Kogălniceanu Air Base, Romania, May 10, 2021.
+Swift Response involved the movement of vehicles and paratroopers from the U.S. Army 82nd Airborne Division, Polish army 6th Airborne Brigade, Royal Netherlands army 11th Air Assault Brigade, and the Romanian 495th Parachute Battalion.
 (U.S. Air Force photo by Airman 1st Class Manuel G. Zamora)

 |Date Taken: